Fintasys/emoji_picker_flutter/README.md

     },
     onBackspacePressed: () {
-        // Do something when the user taps the backspace button (optional) },
+        // Do something when the user taps the backspace button (optional)
+        // Set it to null to hide the Backspace-Button },
     textEditingController: textEditionController, // pass here the same [TextEditingController] that is connected to your input field, usually a [TextFormField]
     config: Config(